RedisGears/RedisGears/rfcs/1-js-api-version.md

 `1.2`, the user's module will be operating just fine, but access to this `X` API isn't guaranteed (it isn't promised that it will be accessible nor inaccessible, it solely depends on the implementation).

+## Deprecation of an API for already existing and new user modules

+When a set of APIs is no longer supported, such a module is not loaded with an appropriate error message listing the APIs which are used within the module's code but aren't available.
+The reason as to why those are not available is not stated to the user, as it would complicate the implementation due to having a need to keep a list of previously introduced but deprecated/removed APIs just for this single reason.